-On August 26, 2019, Hyosung requested an administrative review of its imports of LPTs.
-ABB Inc., one of the petitioners, also requested administrative reviews of certain producers/exporters of the subject merchandise from Korea on August 30, 2019.
-Hyundai and Iljin requested an

-1 In the request for review, the petitioners were identified as ABB Inc. See Petitioners' Letter, "Large Power Transformers from Republic of Korea - Petitioner's Request for 2018/2019 Administrative Review," dated August 30, 2019.
-In comments filed with respect to respondent selection, the petitioners were identified as ABB Inc. and SPX Transformers Solutions, Inc. See Petitioners' Letter, "Large Power Transformers from the Republic of Korea - administrative review of their imports of LPTs on September 3, 2019.
-On October 7, 2019, in accordance with 19 CFR 351.221(c)(1)(i), we published a notice of initiation of the administrative review of the AD order on LPTs from Korea.2
+On August 25, 2020, Hyosung requested an administrative review of its imports of LPTs.
+ABB Inc. and SPX Transformer Solutions Inc. (the petitioners) also requested administrative reviews of certain producers/exporters of the subject merchandise from Korea on August 31, 2020.
+Hyundai and Iljin separately requested an administrative review of their imports of LPTs on August 31, 2020.
+On October 6, 2020, in accordance with 19 CFR 351.221(c)(1)(i), we published a notice of initiation of the administrative review of the AD order on LPTs from Korea.1